-As the most prominent mountain in the contiguous United States, Mount Rainier (referred to as Tahoma by native Americans) with its 26 major glaciers provides an excellent climbing experience situated within a pristine wilderness environment.
+As the most prominent mountain in the contiguous United States, Mount Rainier (known as Tahoma by native Americans) with its 26 major glaciers provides an excellent climbing experience situated within a pristine wilderness environment.
 “The Mountain“ as referred to by locals has all the features of much higher glaciated peaks making it an exceptional training ground for aspiring climbers.
-Northwest Alpine Guides climbs the classic Disappointment Clever route to the upper Emmons glacier reaching the Columbia Crest summit at 14,411 feet.
-Mount Rainier’s Muir route is approached from Paradise Meadows and ascends the Muir Snowfield to Camp Muir at 10,080 feet.
+Northwest Alpine Guides climbs the classic Disappointment Clever route to the upper Emmons Glacier reaching the Columbia Crest summit at 14,411 feet.
+Mount Rainier’s Muir route is approached from Paradise Meadows and ascends the Muir Snowfield to Camp Muir at 10,188 feet.

-Join our fourth annual Climb for Nepal fundraiser and summit Mount Rainier.
+Join our fifth annual Climb for Nepal fundraiser and summit Mount Rainier.
 The climb is led by Mountain Gurus founder Dennis Broadwell.
-Proceeds from the climb will support The Himalayan Outreach Project (THOP) and directly benefits school children living in the foothills of Nepal as well as victims of the 2015 Nepal earthquake.
+Proceeds from the climb will support The Himalayan Outreach Project and benefits school children living in the foothills of Nepal.
+Learn more about our outreach projects.

-The three-day climb includes a one-day climbing school taught near Paradise Meadows and a two-day summit climb via Camp Muir and the Disappointment Cleaver route.
+The three-day climb includes a one day climb school taught near Paradise Meadows and a two day summit climb via Camp Muir and the Disappointment Cleaver route.
 Northwest Alpine Guides will provide breakfast, dinner and hot drinks on the mountain.
 Lunch and snack food is not included.

 The Beginner’s Handbook Climbing Mount Rainier by Greg Yatman